DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 - `description` (String) Description of the rule.
 - `excluded_namespaces` (List of String) Attributes excluded from the scan.
 If namespaces is provided, it has to be a sub-path of the namespaces array.
 - `included_keyword_configuration` (Block List, Max: 1) Object defining a set of keywords and a number of characters that help reduce noise.
 You can provide a list of keywords you would like to check within a defined proximity of the matching pattern.
 If any of the keywords are found within the proximity check then the match is kept.
-If none are found, the match is discarded. (see [below for nested schema](#nestedblock--included_keyword_configuration))
+If none are found, the match is discarded.
+Setting the `create_before_destroy` lifecycle Meta-argument to `true` is highly recommended if modifying this field to avoid unexpectedly disabling Sensitive Data Scanner groups. (see [below for nested schema](#nestedblock--included_keyword_configuration))
 - `is_enabled` (Boolean) Whether or not the rule is enabled.
 - `name` (String) Name of the rule.
 - `namespaces` (List of String) Attributes included in the scan.
 If namespaces is empty or missing, all attributes except excluded_namespaces are scanned.
 If both are missing the whole event is scanned.